krwenholz/Resume/resume.md

 Co-Lead Engineer\null\hfill May 2012 - January 2013

 - Built Lendingshack.com, a site for peer to peer sharing
-- Lessons about deployments, merging with others, and running a production service
+- Learned many lessons about deployments, merging with others, and running a production service

 **Languages and frameworks**: Python, Django, Bootstrap, Heroku